 # 3- Build your own personal resilience.

 People-building doesn’t mean ignoring unacceptable behavior.
 But effective leaders understand that they should praise their employees about 8 to 10 times more than they criticize them.
 This is not an arbitrary statistic; but research by the U.S. Army confirms that in order to accept and grow from criticism people need eight praises for every constructive criticism.
-It’s all about finding the right balance of praise and criticism for the individuals you supervise and or manage.
+It’s all about finding the right balance of praise and criticism for the individuals you supervise.

 When it’s necessary to point out errors or suggest improvements, just be sure to phrase the feedback constructively to prevent defensiveness.
 A secret in giving feedback is always asking permission to give it.
 Employees will probably be more open to feedback because they’ve been given some control of the dialog.